AnyChart/docs.anychart.com/Supported_Data_Formats.md

 =================

 ###Introduction
-AnyChart supports four data formats which you can use to work with data:
+AnyChart supports four ways to set data to your charts, all of them has some pros and cons and you can choose which to use depending on a task you have at hand.
+These ways are:
 * JavaScript API
 * XML
 * JSON
 * CSV

-Each of then have their own strengths and weaknesses.
-We recommend to use JavaScript API which give more flexibility at all.
+Each of the ways has some strengths and weaknesses, but in general we recommend everyone to use JavaScript API – this ways gives the most flexibility in most of the cases.

 ###JavaScript API
-JavaScript API is useful then you need Create/Read/Update/Delete data points dynamically.
+JavaScript API is most useful when you need to Create, Read, Update and Delete data points dynamically.

-We recommend to use Data Sets for this purpose, but you can also pass data directly to chart creating function.
+We recommend to use <a href="./Working_with_Data/Using_Data_Sets">Data Sets</a> when you work using JS API, but you can also pass data directly to a chart creating function:
 ```
-//create pie chart
+// create a pie chart
 var chart = anychart.pieChart([
     ['Product A', 1222],
     ['Product B', 2431],